 Office location: 2nd Floor of the Hunsaker Center

 Every year, the Office of Community Service Learning collects donations from University departments and student clubs and organizations to help create and package Thanksgiving baskets for local families in need.
-The Volunteer Center collects a pre-set list of items two weeks before Thanksgiving break, and with the help of many students and organizations package them and deliver baskets to low income families.
+The Volunteer Center collects a pre-set list of items before Thanksgiving break, and with the help of many students and organizations package them and deliver baskets to low income families.

 Each of the families that receive baskets belong to the Micah House after school program that partners closely with the University of Redlands.
-The baskets are a generous donation
+The baskets are a generous donation.

 Each year the University sponsors an end of the year donation drive for student moving out of their resident halls.
 There are two collection dates, occurring the last week of the spring semester (following graduation) and the last week of May Term before summer break.
 Each resident hall will have designated areas and signage for students to drop off donations, and collection bags are handed out to each resident’s room weeks prior to donations being picked up.

 When the school year comes to end, many students clear out their closets and wardrobes to get ready for summer.
 Donate your unwanted items to those in need.
 Places like Goodwill, Angel's Closet, Salvation Army, and Family Service Association of Redlands.
 Your used items can go a long way in helping needy families in the Redlands/San Bernardino area.
 Here is a list of some things you can and cannot donate: